KruRoot/git-commands/readme.md

 git push - push local repo to remote repo if already set

+git pull - update code from remote repo and merge to local repo

 file .gitignore - inside this file write all untracked files, after that add .gitignore to git and commit